rob-broadley/devenv/README.md

 ## Maintenance

 Periodic OS updates should be performed using `sudo zypper dup` (`dup` is short for `dist-upgrade`).
+If the upgrade installs or removes `tree-sitter-*` packages, re-run `nvim-gen-treesitter-parsers` inside the container afterwards to regenerate the parser registration table.

 ## Included Scripts